cocos/cocos-docs/en/scripting/basic-node-api.md

 ### Activate/Deactivate node

 The node is active by default.
-In addition to switching the activating state of a node in the editor, you can also use the following code:
+In addition to switching the activating state of a node in the editor, you can also use the following code.
+The code is targeted at the node.
+If the any **parent node** of the node was previously deactivated, then the node is **inactivated**, executing the line code would not trigger any behavior at this time.
+If all the **parent nodes** of the node are activated, that is, the **parent nodes** is active, then the node is in an **activatable** state.
+At this point, it is valid to execute code on the node at this point.

 `this.node.active = true;`

-If the any parent node of the node was previously deactivated, executing the line code would not trigger any behavior at this time.

 This operation will activate node, means:
 - Show current node and all child nodes in scene, unless child node is deactivated seperately.